-Nemea, just 40 minutes away has a great archaeological site and stadium (better preserved than Olympia and visit the world reknowned wineries for a tour and tasting.
+Nemea, just 40 minutes away has a great archaeological site and stadium, better preserved than Olympia, also visit the world reknowned wineries for a tour and tasting.

 The Rock of Monemvasia, accessible only by a causeway, with its hidden old town overlooking the sea is a picturesque, historical monument to Byzantine times.

-Kefalari is just 20 minutes away and is the site of a church where the original was in a cave which is an experience to visit.
-Lovely, quiet surroundings.
+Kefalari is just 20 minutes away from Vivari.
+The church was built later on while the original church was hidden in a cave close by, its a beautiful place to visit.

 Travel from Diakofto to Kalavrita through the mountains (literally in some places) on a rack and pinion railway.
 Kalavrita is a beautiful mountain village.

 The first capital of modern Greece, Nafplio or Nafplion is just 15 minutes away.
 Wander through the Venetian streets, visit the Bourtzi or Palamidi..